openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

 have to be changed to suit your environment:

-* Set the ``ModulePath`` to be the location of your collectd-ceilometer-plugin directory (this values will be the same for Ceilometer, Gnocchi and Aodh plugins).
+* Set the ``ModulePath`` to be the location of your collectd-ceilometer-plugin directory (this values will be the same for ceilometer, gnocchi and aodh plugins).

   ::